abhiaiyer91/graphql-gateway/README.md

 ## Schema Delegation

-When the Roxy service receives an incoming HTTP request it `parses` the request body for a GraphQL query.
+When the Gateway receives an incoming HTTP request it `parses` the request body for a GraphQL query.
 During the `execution` phase it `delegates` or `forwards` the GraphQL Query document to the GraphQL service that owns it.

 [`GraphQL Bindings`](https://github.com/graphql-binding/graphql-binding) are modular building blocks that allow you to embed existing GraphQL APIs into a GraphQL server.
 This makes it extremely easy to access data from various GraphQL sources and integrate them into a single GraphQL API.

-The Roxy service uses GraphQL Bindings to create access points to every service in your config.
+The Gateway uses GraphQL Bindings to create access points to every service in your config.